 From time to time, employees have questions or concerns.
 If those questions or concerns cannot be answered by supervisors or at the campus or department level, the employee is encouraged to contact the appropriate department as listed below.

-Technology Director - extension 280 Athletic Director - Jim Wood, extension 223 Maintenance Director - Jim Wood, extension 220 Transportation Department - Gloria Keller, extension 218 Food Service Director - Trey Martin, extension 222
+Technology Director - Pam Baker- Extension 280 Athletic Director - Chuck Cook - Extension 223 Maintenance Director - Jim Wood - Extension 220 Transportation Department - Extension 218 Food Service Director - Trey Martin - Extension 222